News, Info, & Updates

 The Site cannot and does not contain legal or professional advice.
 The information is provided for general informational and educational purposes only and is not a substitute for professional advice.
 Accordingly, before taking any actions based upon such information, we encourage you to consult with the appropriate professionals.

-- By Rich Thompson
+- Written by: Rich Thompson

 Good communication is essential for a good outcome.
 Yet, as it plays out between house corps and active chapters, it’s often not so good.
 To quote a famous line from the movie Cool Hand Luke, “What we have here is a failure to communicate.”